-Branksome Chine and its beach sit half way between Bournemouth and Poole, part of a seven mile long strand of beach that runs between Poole in the west and Hengistbury Head in the east.
-Branksome beach is backed by tall cliffs, that display vivid gorse in season.
+Branksome Chine and its beach sit between Bournemouth and Poole, comprising part of a seven mile long strand of beach that runs between Poole in the west and Hengistbury Head in the east.
+Branksome beach is backed by tall cliffs that display vivid gorse in season.
 This windy day had tempted out windsurfers to enjoy the sea, riding the waves at the weekend.
 Other beach goers were enjoying a run or a walk along a promenade that is blessed with a choice of restaurants and ice cream parlours.

 What the beach and this area mean to David.

 The scene at Banksome Chine beach, looking out from the lifeguard station.